Truttmann Laboratory

 Welcome to the Truttmann Lab!

-The primary focus of our laboratory is determining the impact of post-translational protein modifications (PTMs) on proteostasis in the context of aging and aging-associated neurodegenerative diseases.
-We are particularly interested in a novel PTM, termed AMPylation, that negatively regulates the activity of heat-shock protein 70 (Hsp70) family chaperone proteins.
-We utilize approaches from molecular biology, genetics, neuroscience, and biochemistry in conjunction with several model systems (C. elegans, mouse models, primary human tissue) to elucidate the functional consequences of PTM-mediated chaperone regulation on cellular proteostasis.
+The primary focus of our laboratory is determining mechanisms that regulate proteostasis in the context of aging and aging-associated diseases.
+We are particularly interested in Hsp70 family chaperones and their regulation by post-translational protein modifications (PTMs).
+We utilize a multidisciplinary approach including molecular biology, genetics, neuroscience, and biochemistry in conjunction with several model systems (C. elegans, mouse models, cell lines, purified proteins) to elucidate the functional consequences of PTM-mediated chaperone regulation.
 Our overarching goal is to identify and characterize novel mechanisms of proteostasis control which attenuate toxicity in aging-associated disease models to ultimately develop targets for disease-modifying therapies.